Info

 Wise Traditions

-The Wise Traditions podcast is for those who seek optimal health, based on ancient wisdom.
+The Weston A. Price Foundation's Wise Traditions podcast is for those who seek optimal health based on traditional wisdom.
 We believe that vibrant health cannot be cultivated in a lab, engineered through modern technology or found through “improving” nature.
-On the contrary, “life in all its fullness is mother nature obeyed,” as Dr. Price put it.
-We thrive when we live as our ancestors did, and we can look to the past for clues on how to go about it.
-This show, sponsored by the Weston A. Price Foundation, is an invitation to follow ancient health ways and to embrace alternative healing modalities to live our best lives.
-Our host, Hilda Labrada Gore, known as Holistic Hilda, interviews experts on a wide variety of topics—ranging from nutrient-dense foods to improving mental health to homesteading to detoxing to healing emotional trauma to the power of sunshine and mitigating EMFs.
-Every episode offers the listener a new (ancient) way to heal, grow, and live a happy life, brimming with vitality.
+On the contrary, “Life in all its fullness is mother nature obeyed,” as Dr. Weston Price put it.
+We can learn from healthy societies of the past how to live healthier lives now.
+The Foundation's podcast is an invitation to follow traditional food and health ways to live our best lives.
+Our host and producer, Hilda Labrada Gore, interviews experts on a wide variety of topics—ranging from nutrient-dense foods to improving mental health to homesteading to detoxing to healing emotional trauma to the power of sunshine and mitigating EMFs.
+Every episode offers the listener a way to heal, grow and live a more vibrant and happy life.

 RSS Feed Subscribe in Apple Podcasts